MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/configure-siem-defender.md

 Using the Microsoft 365 Defender Add-on for Splunk that supports:

-- Ingesting incidents that contain alerts from the following products which are mapped onto Splunk's Common Information Model (CIM):
+- Ingesting incidents that contain alerts from the following products, which are mapped onto Splunk's Common Information Model (CIM):
   - Microsoft 365 Defender
   - Microsoft Defender for Endpoint
   - Microsoft Defender for Identity & Azure Active Directory Identity Protection